Are you in excruciating pain? Call 650-938-1868 for a same-day appointment.

 - Practicing good oral care habits—The best way to avoid decay and tooth pain is to maintain excellent oral health.
 Brush twice daily, floss once daily, and visit your dentist as recommended for routine checkups.

 For more information about emergency treatment, please visit our website dedicated to our emergency dentistry services mountainviewemergencydentist.com or contact our office.
-Our friendly and knowledgeable team can help answer questions or schedule your appointment with Dr. Shen.
+Our friendly and knowledgeable team is happy to answer questions and to help you schedule a $80 non-refundable consultation with Dr. Shen.*